lukasz-brzostek/corner-popup/readme.md

 btnTextColor | #fff | This option changes color of text in buttons. corners | 0px | This option is used to change popup corner radius. position | right | This option is used to change position of the popup.
-You can change position to left, center or right. escClose | 0 | Closes pop-up window after Escape key is pressed.
-This option works if it is set to 1.
+You can change position to left, center or right. padding | 0 | This option is used to change padding inside of the popup.
+You can change it to any value. escClose | 0 | Closes pop-up window after Escape key is pressed.
+This option works if it is set to 1. stickToBottom | 0 | Removes the pop-up margin and makes it stick to the edge of the browser.

 Corner Popup provides public methods (e.g. usage):
 ```